 Some methods of taking cannabis are more harmful than others.
-In the UK, it is normal for cannabis users to mix skunk or hash into a roll-up tobacco cigarette.
+In the UK, it is normal for cannabis users to mix herbal cannabis or hash into a roll-up tobacco cigarette.
 Smoking these puts the smoker at risk of nicotine addiction, and all the other very serious harms to the lungs and heart associated with tobacco.
-Smoking cannabis without tobacco is probably much less damaging, though not harmless to the lungs.
+Smoking cannabis without tobacco is probably very much less damaging, though not harmless to the lungs.
 Using a vaporiser avoids the potential harm of smoke inhalation, but does not take away all the risks.
 Eating cannabis foods, or using other ways of taking it orally, also avoid smoking harms, but greater care is needed to prevent an overly strong experience, especially as it can take an hour or more for the effects to become fully apparent.

 Are you proactively minimising your risk of addiction?